Chesapeake Energy’s future muddied by executive departures, strategy shifts

 But investors this year have punished companies proposing to expand production by acquisition.

-Shares of Pioneer Natural Resources (PXD.N), for example, dropped 6% in April right after it acquired DoublePoint Energy.
-Less than two months later, Cabot Oil & Gas Corp (COG.N) and Cimarex Energy Co (XEC.N) both fell roughly 7% after disclosing a merger.
+Shares of Pioneer Natural Resources, for example, dropped 6% in April right after it acquired DoublePoint Energy.
+Less than two months later, Cabot Oil & Gas Corp and Cimarex Energy Co both fell roughly 7% after disclosing a merger.

 Some energy investors would prefer shale companies to figure out how to deliver higher returns on flat investment, said Robert Thummel, managing director for Tortoise, an energy investment firm.